 Participation is required.
-I hope to conduct this class in-person for the whole semester, but this is not assured.
-If necessary, I am prepared to deliver the course content online.
-Regardless of how class is conducted, you are still expected to be present (in-person or virtually) and to actively participate at the same time as the rest of the class (barring health issues that prevent it).
+This class will meet in-person for the whole semester, but you also have the option to participate remotely as needed.
+Regardless of which modality you choose, you are still expected to be present (in-person or virtually) and to actively participate at the same time as the rest of the class (barring health issues that prevent it).